luckyframework/wordsmith/README.md

 Wordsmith::Inflector.parameterize("Admin/product") # "admin-product"
 ```

-Wordsmith along with a `ws `command for works on command line, you can download it directly from [releases page](https://github.com/luckyframework/wordsmith/releases).
+Wordsmith comes with a `ws` CLI utility which allows you to process words from the command line.
+You can download it directly from the [releases page](https://github.com/luckyframework/wordsmith/releases).

 ```sh
 Usage: ws <option> WORD